2. Numerical data¶

 Operations with floating point numbers¶

-Floating point numbers are numbers with decimal places.
+Floating point numbers are numbers with decimals.

 The basic operations that can be applied to floating point numbers are the following: